 Prepare the screen.
 At minimum turn the device off, but ideally you should unplug it.
 Do not clean a screen until it is cool to the touch.
 Cleaning warm/hot screens (like those found on plasma HDTVs) makes them more difficult to clean at best and can damage them at worst.

 Dust the screen.
-Your step in cleaning a screen should always be to remove as much from the screen as possible without actually touching it.
+Your first step in cleaning a screen should always be to remove as much from the screen as possible without actually touching it.
 To this end a can of compressed air (held upright and at least a foot or more from the screen) can be used to dislodge most electrostatically-adhered dust particles.
 More ideal than a can of compressed air (which can potentially blast your screen with residual propellant from the can) would be to use a simple rubber dusting bulb (much like the kind we used to clean out a DSLR camera).
 Remember, the less you touch your screen the better.

 Lightly wipe the screen with a dry and clean microfiber cloth.
 Microfiber is a miracle of modern technology; put it to good use.
 No paper towels, no kitchen towels, no household rags; only microfiber should touch your screen.
 For stubborn dust that won’t blow off the screen and the occasional fingerprint, a simple pass with a clean and dry microfiber cloth is usually sufficient.

 When wiping the screen, always avoid making circular “buffing” motions.
 Clean with a slow and light touch moving in as broad a motion as you can either left to right or up and down across the screen.
 Although the microfiber should pose little to no risk to the screen, by avoiding cleaning in small circular motions you avoid the risk of creating buffed out spots or whorl marks on the surface of the screen.
 Light pressure and wide movements are the safest.